Williamston, North Carolina: 2000 census

 older were living below the poverty line.

 Arts and culture

 Williamston has long been a town centered around equine activity.
-Its logo showcases a horse and the town houses one of the largest agricultural centers in Eastern North Carolina - The Senator Bob Martin Agricultural Center.
-Many events including horse shoes, rodeos, tractor pulls, and monster truck shows take place in the Agricultural Center.
-Williamston also draws thousands of people to its annual "Carolina Country Stampede" each year in September which is a two-day festival showcasing local food, vendors, business owners and bands typically with a well known headlining band to end the Festival such as Emerson Drive in 2017.
+Its logo showcases a horse, and the town houses one of the largest agricultural centers in Eastern North Carolina - the Senator Bob Martin Agricultural Center.
+Many events including horse shows, rodeos, tractor pulls, and monster truck shows take place in the Agricultural Center.
+Williamston also draws thousands of people to its annual "Carolina Country Stampede" in September.
+The two-day festival showcases local food, vendors, business owners, and bands, typically with a well known headlining band to end the festival such as Emerson Drive in 2017.